 History of World Toy Camera Day

 World Toy Camera Day is the yearly event that honors the ridiculous photo-taking capacity of outdated toy cameras.
 Becky Ramotowski’s idea for establishing World Toy Camera Day was inspired by Pinhole Photography Day, because she believed that, quite frankly, there just were not enough terrible nostalgic pictures on the internet.

-To that end, the creator dedicated an entire website to the 120 and Polaroid film, low-fidelity, blurry picture-spewing cameras.
+To that end, the founder of the day dedicated an entire website to the 120 and Polaroid film, low-fidelity, blurry picture-spewing cameras.
 Diana and Holga cameras are flagship mediocre toy cameras that are featured extensively on the website in the hope of urging amateur photographers to share their amazingly poor-quality creations.

-To celebrate WTCD, search your children’s room for that run-down Brownie toy camera which has witnessed enough silliness to last it a lifetime and take photos from dawn to dusk so that just maybe, just maybe, you may have one discernible composition to share with the folks at wtcd.org.
+To celebrate World Toy Camera Day, perhaps it is time to search your children’s room for that run-down Brownie toy camera which has witnessed enough silliness to last it a lifetime.
+Then, head out and take photos from dawn to dusk so that just maybe, just maybe, it will be possible to have one discernible composition to share with the folks online.

 A Facebook page was set up specifically for World Toy Camera Day where it has been possible to post photos taken by toy cameras.
 In addition, the flickr photo hosting website has also hosted photos for the day with the tag WTCD.

 Many artists have become interested in the work they can create with the use of toy cameras.
 Perhaps World Toy Camera Day would be a good time to visit an art gallery or museum that has a display of Lomography photos.
 For those who are interested, it might also be fun to check out some different camera museums to take a look at the way cameras and photography have evolved over the years.